Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.1.md

-# AI Workflow Orchestration (AWO) — Method Specification v1.1
+# Aurora Workflow Orchestration (AWO) — Method Specification v1.1

 **Purpose:** Define a repeatable, auditable method for AI‑assisted work so that a third party can reproduce the process and outcomes.